melodyhsieh/Self-tracking-Car/README.md

 --	cargo		--
-Use Grove electromagnet and RPi to transport cargo to another car.
+Use Grove electromagnet and RPi to transport cargo to another car, combining with remote controlling and self tracking.
-PPT:
-Demo video:
+Detailed descriptions at cargo/doc/final_proposal.pdf